semiod-github/semiod-github.github.io/udemy2.md

 	1. View Kubeconfig
 	kubectl config --kubeconfig=base-config view

-	2. Get current conext information: kubectl config --kubeconfig=base-config get-contexts
+	2. Get current context information: kubectl config --kubeconfig=base-config get-contexts

-	3. Switch Conexts:
+	3. Switch Contexts:
 	kubectl config --kubeconfig=base-config use-context dev-frontend

     50 Kubernetes Secrets
 	Hard coding of Credentials issues:
-	1. Anyone habing access to the container repository can easily fetch the credentials.
+	1. Anyone having access to the container repository can easily fetch the credentials.
 	2. Developer needs to have credentails of production systems.
-	3. Update of credentails will lead to a new docker image being built.
+	3. Update of credentials will lead to a new docker image being built.
 	Solution :  Keep secrets in Central store, next APP fetches the credentials from central store, and next is authentication with secrets say with a DB.